How to pay VCAT fees

 • businesses set up as a partnership

-• businesses with a turnover of less than $200,000 in the last financial year
+• businesses with a turnover of less than $300,000 in the last financial year

 • not-for-profit organisations.

-If your company wants to apply as a standard fee payer, you need to provide a statutory declaration with your application that proves your turnover is less than $200,000.
+If your company wants to apply as a standard fee payer, you need to provide a statutory declaration with your application that proves your turnover is less than $300,000.

-Who pays the ‘corporate’ rate?
+Who pays the corporate rate

-For example, if you apply in April 2021, use the turnover from the 2019/2020 financial year.
+For example, if you apply in April 2025, use the turnover from the 2023/2024 financial year.

 Schools and government organisations are part of this fee category.

-If your financial circumstances or applicant type changes, your fees may change too.
+If your financial circumstances change

-Your fee payer type may change if:
+Your fee category might change if:

-• you change your application to apply as a different person.
-For example, if you want to apply under your business name and not as an individual.
+• you change your application to apply as a different person – for example, if you want to apply under your business name and not as an individual.

 Tell us in writing about these changes.
 Make sure you include a copy of any relevant documents to prove this.